syncfusion-content/winui-docs/winui/Calendar-DatePicker/Getting-Started.md

 You can restrict the users from selecting a date within the particular range by specifying [MinDate](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Calendar.SfCalendarDatePicker.html#Syncfusion_UI_Xaml_Calendar_SfCalendarDatePicker_MinDate) and [MaxDate](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Calendar.SfCalendarDatePicker.html#Syncfusion_UI_Xaml_Calendar_SfCalendarDatePicker_MaxDate) properties.
 The default value of `MinDate` property is `1/1/1920 12:00:00 AM +00:00` and `MaxDate` property is `12/31/2120 11:59:59 PM +00:00`.

-N> Dates not within the minimum and maximum date range is updated with blackout dates appearance.
+N> Dates that appears outside the minimum and maximum date range will be disabled (blackout).

 {% tabs %}
 {% highlight xaml %}